Manuscript Evaluation

 Consultation beyond the time included in the evaluation package, if desired, is available at our standard rate of $75 per hour.

-Favorite genres include historical fiction, women's fiction, literary fiction, memoir, and topical nonfiction
+Favorite genres include mystery, YA fiction, MG fiction, literary fiction, and select genres of nonfiction (many for children and parents)

 Evaluation pricing for manuscripts over 50,000 words ranges from $0.01 (1 cent) – $.013 (1.3 cents) per word.